bjt-user/Linux/gpg.md

 There should be a way so that you automatically login into gpg when you log into your computer.\
 Gnome-keyring seems to accomplish this.

+#### keyid

+From RFC4880 3.3:
+> A Key ID is an eight-octet scalar that identifies a key.

 ## usage

 #### show public keys